skip to Main Content

 Call Now for a Free Consultation* 250-888-0002

 Probating a will and proving a will in solemn form are two different legal concepts which can be easily confused.
-Probating a will, also known as proving a will in common form, is how you prove that your will is real and properly prepared.
-On the other hand, proving a will in solemn form is how you affirm the validity of a will in front of the courts.
+Probating a will, known as proving a will in common form, proves your will is real and properly prepared.
+Conversely, proving a will in solemn form affirms the validity of a will for the courts.

 Why Probate Your Will?

-In BC, it’s necessary to probate your will if your entire estate is valued higher than $25,000 (excluding assets held in joint tenancy or with designated beneficiaries), or if you own any land.
-After applying for probate, a grant of probate is given to the executor who can then prove to banks that they have authority over the estate.
-The purpose of probating a will is to guarantee that large assets are not improperly handled after the owner passes away.
+In BC, you must probate a will if the estate value is higher than $25,000.
+This excludes assets held in joint tenancy or with designated beneficiaries.
+The executor uses the grant of probate to prove to banks that they have authority over the estate.
+This helps to guarantee that valuable assets are not improperly handled after the owner passes away.

 The Process of Probating a Will

-To obtain a grant of probate, an application to the court is made by filing a requisition and evidence in support of the applications including:
+To obtain a grant of probate, the executor applies to the court.
+They must file a requisition and evidence in support of the application including:

 • A certificate of wills notice search,